millibyte-products/ssr1pcb/README.md

 ## Software
 See [firmware](firmware/) folder for basic TCode implementation.
 Built with Platformio.

+Alternatively the third party TCodeESP32 firmware may be used.
+Select the SSR1PCB under board type.

 ### Flashing
 Obtain [esptool](https://github.com/espressif/esptool/releases) or if you don't have  a python installation, try [esptool-standalone](https://github.com/mgiachetti/esptool-standalone)